vojale/CBE544-2018.github.io/ASE/Adsorption/README.md

 </tr>
 </table>
 </center>

-If you are working with an alloy system, it is possible that the structure has distorted significantly.
-In that case, just identify the unique adsorption sites for your system.

-In the [`setup_ads.py`](setup_ads.py) script, an optimized structure is read, and then the adsorbate atoms are added manually.
+Find the [`Relax.py`](Relax.py) script from the downloaded tar file in the last exercise.
+An optimized structure is read, and then the adsorbate atoms are added manually.
 This script can be executed in the login node using `python setup_ads.py`.
 The `add_adsorbate()` function is used to add adsorbates:

 ```python
 add_adsorbate(slab, 'N', 1.5, (3, 1.7))